Below is the current program for SIVB 2021: In Vitro OnLine

 Advances in Cannabis Regeneration Systems and Biotechnology

-Conveners: Sadanand A. Dhekney, University of Maryland Eastern Shore, Hemant Lata, University of Mississippi
+Conveners: Sadanand A. Dhekney, University of Maryland Eastern Shore, and Hemant Lata, University of Mississippi

 Student Convener: Tej Man Tamang, Kansas State University